mikhoiuo/datasets/README.md

 # datasets
-list of a lot of datasets.
+list of a lot of datasets. i guess

+# scientific

+# english

+# chinese